henrietta-k/adapt-learning-wiki/multilanguage.md

 - As of v2.0.11 Adapt provides grunt tasks for export and import of translatable content.
 These commands are most easily run when using the Adapt framework as a stand-alone development environment.
 - Do not confuse this with exporting and importing completed courses.
 These techniques focus on exporting and importing texts, not entire courses.
 - Not all fields are exported for translation.
 Exported fields are marked as translatable in the plug-in's *properties.schema* file.
 Plug-ins that have no *properties.schema* will have no fields exported for translation.
 - Imported content relies on the presence of required plug-ins.
-The import process does not install plug-ins specified by the various language files.
+The import process does not install plug-ins expected by the various language files.
 - Imported files must match the format produced by exporting translatable content.

 ### Language Picker
-- The Language Picker is a component that presents a list of available languages.
+- The [Language Picker (adapt-contrib-languagePicker)](https://github.com/adaptlearning/adapt-contrib-languagePicker) is an extension that presents a list of available languages.
 It allows the learner to choose the language of the course content.
 The component can be configured to appear before entering the course content and/or while the course is in progress.
 - The Language Picker does not create localised content.
 It must be configured to reflect the languages present in the course root.
 - The Language Picker expects that Adapt conventions will be follow, specifically that localised content will be stored in a folder within the course directory and that it use the language code as the name folder.
 <div float align=right><a href="#top">Back to Top</a></div>